Choking Rescue Procedure: Heimlich Maneuver

 Adult or Child Older Than 1 Year

-If the person can cough or make sounds, let him or her cough to try to get the object out.
+If the person can cough or make sounds, let the person cough to try to get the object out.
 If you are worried about the person's breathing, call 911.

 If the person can't breathe, cough, or make sounds, then:

-- Stand or kneel behind the person and wrap your arms around his or her waist.
-If the person is standing, place one of your legs between his or her legs so you can support the person if he or she faints.
+- Stand or kneel behind the person and wrap your arms around their waist.
+If the person is standing, place one of your legs between their legs so you can support the person if they faint.

 - Repeat thrusts until the object pops out or the person faints.